-The purpose of this tax expenditure report is to provide the public and the legislature information to use in that scrutiny.
-It identifies special provisions in the tax code that either reward or discourage private activities.
-It also measures the cost of these special provisions in terms of reduced tax revenue.
+The purpose of this tax expenditure report is to provide the public and the Legislature information on special provisions and the cost of these special provisions in terms of reduced tax revenue.

-What are Tax Expenditure and Why Measure Them?
+What are Tax Expenditures and Why Measure Them?

-When a state agency has a program to accomplish a goal, such as upgrading the pavement on state highways, the program has a direct cost to taxpayers through the taxes paid to finance the program.
+When a state agency has a program to accomplish a goal, such as upgrading the pavement on state highways, the program has a direct cost to taxpayers - the taxes they must pay to finance the program.
 The program's budget spells out how much the program will cost and how the money will be spent.